NPS Photo / Milky Way over Big Prairie, Glacier National Park

 Fun fact: the 3 Forks of the Flathead River served as inspiration for the Wild and Scenic Rivers Act.

 You will meet us at our office in West Glacier at 9:00 am.
 We will help you pack your gear for the trip, go over the details of the float, and drive to the river put-in above Polebridge.
 This is the most remote and least floated section of this Wild and Scenic river.
 Moose, deer, bear, and wolf sightings are not uncommon!
 We’ll have lunch along the river’s edge and enjoy unique views of the Glacier Park.
-You’ll learn about river ecology, Glacier National Park and its new International Dark Sky designation, the 50th Anniversary of the Wild and Scenic Rivers act, flora, fauna, cultural considerations, and more.
+You’ll learn about river ecology, Glacier National Park and its International Dark Sky designation, the 51st Anniversary of the Wild and Scenic Rivers act, flora, fauna, cultural considerations, and more.

 That afternoon, we’ll tie off our duckies at soon-to-be-world-famous Polebridge, Montana, a throwback town to the days of old.
 This area is much like it was 100 years ago and is centered on a bustling mercantile.
 We will check in to rustic accommodations — think bunkhouse style.
 Dinner will be at local favorite Northern Lights Saloon, where we will dine and share stories before the Perseids make their (hopeful!) appearance.
-After dinner, Kascie Herron with American Rivers will make a special presentation about the 50th Anniversary of the Wild and Scenic Rivers Act.
+After dinner, Kascie Herron with American Rivers will make a special presentation about the Wild and Scenic Rivers Act.

 Polebridge is off the grid, allowing for ideal meteor shower viewing conditions, if skies are clear.
 After night falls, we’ll gather to watch the show, and your Glacier National Park Star Party guide will lead a discussion about the Perseids, Glacier’s dark skies, and more interstellar topics.
 Read more about the International Dark Sky Designation here.

 Glacier National Park Star Party Float Trip Day 2